aws-samples/eks-cluster-upgrades-workshop/website/docs/11_cleanup.md

 This command will delete the AWS resources created during the workshop in the order specified to ensure a clean removal.
 Be sure to have the AWS CLI installed and configured with your AWS credentials for the command to work.

-Also remember to delete any extra resource you may have added to the account during the workshop!
+Also, remember to delete any extra resource you may have added to the account during the workshop!